 - 2 medium, ripe Bartlett or red pears – peeled and cut in 1/2″ slices

 - 1 tablespoon organic sugar

 - 2 tablespoons fresh lemon juice

 - Preheat oven to 350°F (180ºC).

-- Step 5: When ready to assemble the dessert, heat a non-stick frying pan over medium-high heat.
-Add the butter.
+- Step 2: When ready to assemble the dessert, heat a non-stick frying pan over medium-high heat and add the butter.
 Once melted, add the pear slices and sauté for 3 to 4 minutes until golden.
 Reduce heat to medium, sprinkle the pear slices with the sugar and flip them, being careful not to break them.
 Continue to sauté for 2 to 3 minutes until golden.
 Remove pear slices from pan and set aside.
 Return the pan to the stove and heat over medium heat.
 Add the honey and lemon juice and turn off the heat.
 Stir until the honey becomes liquid-y (about 5 seconds).

-- Step 7: To serve, place a slice of cake in the center of a dessert plate.
+- Step 3: To serve – Place a slice of cake in the center of a dessert plate.
 Place a few warm pear slices next to it.
 Drizzle with the chestnut honey syrup.
 Garnish with an herb sprig, dust with powdered sugar and serve immediately.

 - Cook’s note: The cake can be made up to 2 days ahead and kept at room temperature in a cool place.
 The pears and syrup should be made right before serving.